michaelshiloh/motorShieldAndBluefruit/README.md

 ### Providing separate power for servo motors

-Adafruit has made it simple to provide separeate power to the servo
+Adafruit has made it easy to provide separate power to the servo
 motors:

 1. Carefully cut the 5V trace where indicated on the back of the motor shield.